iterative/dvc.org/public/static/docs/user-guide/privacy.md

 # DVC privacy policy to access Google Services and APIs

-DVC uses the [Google Drive API](https://developers.google.com/drive/) in order to handle Google Drive [remote storage](/doc/command-reference/remote).
+DVC is using the [Google Drive API](https://developers.google.com/drive/) to make it easier to store files on Google Drive.
 For more details on how to set it up, refer to
 [Setup a Google Drive DVC Remote](/doc/user-guide/setup-google-drive-remote)

 DVC uses the _DVC_ application on Google Cloud Platform.
 That is the name you